trebor292/StudWebChromeExt/README.md

 #How to install:
+1. Download this project and unzip it
-1. Open Google Chrome
+2. Open Google Chrome
-2. Go to chrome://extensions/ and check the box for Developer mode in the top right
+3. Go to chrome://extensions/ and check the box for Developer mode in the top right
-3. Click on Load Unpacked Extention...
+4. Click on "Load Unpacked Extention..."
-4. Locate the folder containing only the three files editor.js, icon128.png, and manifest.json
+5. Locate the unzipped folder containing this projects 4 files

 #How to use:
 1. Log in to StudentWeb and navigate to the results tab: https://fsweb.no/studentweb/resultater.jsf

-2. Your average grade should appear in the bottom of the "Result" column.
+2. Your average grade should appear in the bottom of the "Result" column